 By downloading any images or embedding any media, you agree to the terms and conditions of the IWM Non Commercial Licence, including your use of the attribution statement specified by IWM.
 For this item, that is: © IWM (D 13357)

 - Subject period

 - Alternative Names

 - object category: Black and white

 British associate members of the Londra Turk Halkevi read copies of the Turkish magazine 'Cephe' to help their study of the language.
-Left to right they are: Mr J P Hardy, Miss Nora Bagguley, Miss K Griffin and Miss Blundell.
+Left to right they are: Miss Blundell, Mr J P Hardy, Miss Nora Bagguley, Miss K Griffin and Mr Alistair Goldsworthy.
 Most are learning Turkish for business reasons.
 Behind them on the wall is an old Imperial Decree written in ancient Arabic script.
 It was presented to the Halkevi by Sultan Mahmut.